 The purpose of the survey is to better understand the officials who are "street-level" bureaucrats.

 Unfortunately, scholarly work on American politics overlooks government employees.
 One reason for this oversight is the difficulty of gathering quantitative data about government employees.

 The American Government Employees Survey fills this void and brings the study of street level bureaucrats to the forefront of political science, public policy, and public administration research.

 Researchers from Across the U.S.

 The American Government Employees Survey was begun in 2018 at The University of Notre Dame and BYU-Idaho by Professors Gary Hollibaugh and Matthew Miles.
 The survey has involved many different projects from political scientists at universities across the U.S.

-Results from the 2018 AGES have been presented at the following conferences:
+Results from the 2018 AGES have been published here and presented at the following conferences:

 • New Developments in the Study of Presidential and Executive Politics (Vanderbilt University, June 2018)

 • Symposium on Behavioral Approaches to Bureaucratic Red Tape and Administrative Burden.

 (GW Conference on Behavioral Approaches at the Trachtenberg School) on May 23 and 24, 2018